 Our Whole Lives Sexuality Education, Grades 7-9, 2nd edition

-To pre-order your copy of the new edition before its fall 2014 release, contact UCC Resources at 1.800.537.3394.
+Order your copy of the new edition online via UCC Resources or by calling 1.800.537.3394.
 For those who are replacing first editions or who have or are attending an Our Whole Lives Facilitator Training, you may request 25% off the purchase price.
-The Sexuality and Our Faith Companion to Our Whole Lives, 2nd edition is also available for pre-order for use in United Church of Christ and Unitarian Universalist congregations.
+The Sexuality and Our Faith Companion to Our Whole Lives, 2nd edition is also available for use in United Church of Christ and Unitarian Universalist congregations.

 For more information about the revisions or to sign up for a webinar about the changes, please contact Amy Johnson, UCC Our Whole Lives Coordinator at JohnsonA@ucc.org.